ISP arrests two local women on drug charges

 At the time of her sentencing by Judge Pyle, Garrett had been arrested 24 times and had 14 prior convictions.

-Garrett received a one-year suspended sentence in 2018 for possession of a synthetic drug and a charge of possession of methamphetamine was dismissed.
+Garrett received a one-year suspended sentence in 2018 for possession of a synthetic drug; a charge of possession of methamphetamine was dismissed.

-She was convicted in August 2022 on charges of possession of methamphetamine and possession of a syringe and was sentenced to a two-year sentence.
+She was convicted in August 2022 on charges of possession of methamphetamine and possession of a syringe and was given a two-year sentence.